r-forge/tradesys/pkg/readme.txt

 Todo

-- Fix exprcols in tsts and cbind.tsts.
+- Fix exprcols in tsts and cbind.tsts..
+DONE.
 - Write Rd file for cbind.tsts.
 - Code limited class-preserving subsetting to [ and code its assingment method to enforce exprcols restrictions.